 By embracing a documentarian mindset as a manager, you show that you are proactively and transparently working to equip your direct report(s) with everything they need to succeed.

 This may feel as if it's placing an added burden on a manager.
 The reality is that short-term pangs derived from time spent on documenting will be greatly overshadowed by long-term efficiencies.
 If you, as a manager, believe that you "simply don't have time to document," pause and consider the current scenario from a perspective involving more than yourself.

 If you don't have time to do it right, when will you find time to do it over?

 Lean on a mentor

 Even for those who have managed colocated teams for decades, the thought of managing teams which are distributed globally can be daunting.
 Managing remotely is a skill that can be taught and learned, and much of what is gleaned through colocated management experience can guide one's journey through remote management.

 For those new to managing remotely, consider shadowing someone with experience and establishing a mentor-mentee relationship.

 If you feel comfortable with the softer skills, pay close attention to the processes used by remote managers.
-For example, you can't walk by a report's desk and get a feel for how things are going, so many remote managers utilize an ongoing Google Doc agenda (or a dedicated tool, such as Soapbox or Fellow) where notes, blockers, etc. can be chronicled.
+For example, you can't walk by a report's desk and get a feel for how things are going, so many remote managers utilize an ongoing Google Doc agenda (or a dedicated tool, such as Fellow) where notes, blockers, etc. can be chronicled.
 Checking a living, evolving document as a mechanism for engagement may require building a new habit.

 Discuss learning preferences